hsawant/ice_device_drivers/EvitaXL/README.txt

 To create an executable file called EXEC_NAME from the source code in EvitaXL.cpp, run the command: g++ EvitaXL.cpp -o EXEC_NAME

-Likewise, to generate an executable file called EXEC_NAME from the source code in EvitaFail.cpp, run the command: g++ EvitaFail.cpp -o EXEC_NAME

 In the above examples, EXEC_NAME can be replaced with any valid file name the user wishes to give the executable.

-In order to run an executable file created from EvitaXL.cpp or EvitaFail.cpp, the user must have administrative privileges.
+In order to run an executable file created from EvitaXL.cpp, the user must have administrative privileges.
 Otherwise, the software will not be granted access to the serial port.
 The simplest way to obtain administrative privileges is to enter the super user command: su

 The user will then be prompted for the root password before being granted administrative privileges.

-In order to run an executable file created from EvitaXL.cpp or EvitaFail.cpp, the user must enter the following command, where EXEC_NAME is the name given to the executable file and PORT_NAME is the port that the ventilator is connected to (for example, /dev/ttyS1): ./EXEC_NAME PORT_NAME
+In order to run an executable file created from EvitaXL.cpp, the user must enter the following command, where EXEC_NAME is the name given to the executable file and PORT_NAME is the port that the ventilator is connected to (for example, /dev/ttyS1): ./EXEC_NAME PORT_NAME

 If no PORT_NAME argument is supplied, the software will default to /dev/ttyS0.